xyh-123/DeepInterAware/README.md

 ```

 ## Data
-The Antigen-Antibody data is in the `data` folder.
+The Antigen-Antibody data is in the `data` folder, the process data can be downloaded in this [link](https://drive.google.com/file/d/12uMgZLxpqhP70tPNp-K4LFksN4E0re30/view?usp=sharing).
 * `data/AVIDa_hIL6/ab_ag_pair.csv` is the paired Ab-Ag data of AVIDa_hIL6 dataset.
 * `data/SAbDAb/ab_ag_pair.csv` is the paired Ab-Ag data of SAbDAb dataset.
 * `data/HIV/ab_ag_pair.csv` is the all paired Ab-Ag data of HIV dataset.